 SHOULD YOUR STORE WORK WITH A SHOPIFY AGENCY OR EXPERT?

 Many entrepreneurs are averse to working with consultants or agencies, and perhaps rightly so.
-I’ve worked with agencies in the past who charged too much and added too little value.
+I’ve worked with agencies in the past that charged too much and added too little value.
 One firm I worked with charged a previous employer of mine $26,000 for a website that ended up being redeveloped from scratch by our internal team because the delivered product was so bad.

 Take it from Brian.
 He isn’t above working with Shopify experts to get things moving.
 In fact, Brian worked with none other than Kurt Elster, host of the Unofficial Shopify Podcast, to get things set up with Yardbird.